SkatAI/epitadb/docs/02/3-database-design-normalization.md

 ## In short

-When you have different **natural entities** packed together in the same table, there will be anomalies and you need to normalize.
+When you have different **natural / logocal entities** packed together in the same table, there will be anomalies and you need to normalize.

 ---